 - Other than the Christmas and New Year's holidays, you'll find bargain prices on airfares and hotels in most Italian destinations, apart from ski resorts.

 - Italy has great places for winter sports and skiing, including the Piedmont venues used in the 2006 Winter Olympics, the Alps and Dolomites, and Mt.
 Etna in Sicily.
 Note that these are locations where winter hotel bargains might be scarce, other than towards the beginning and end of the ski season.

 Winter weather in Italy ranges from relatively mild along the coasts of Sardinia, Sicily, and the southern mainland to very cold and snowy inland, especially in the northern mountains.
 Even popular tourist destinations like Venice, Florence, and the hill towns of Tuscany and Umbria can get a dusting of snow in winter.

-Rome and Naples have the mildest winter climates of Italy's major cities.
+- Rome and Naples have the mildest winter climates of Italy's major cities.
 Naples is one of the top cities for Christmas nativities and many people visit Rome for the popular midnight mass on Christmas Eve in Vatican City.

 - Hotels, bed-and-breakfasts, and some restaurants may close for all or part of winter in seaside resort towns and popular summer countryside destinations.
-But a lot of hotels that are open will offer winter discounts (except in ski resorts).
+But a lot of hotels that are open will offer winter discounts (again, except in ski resorts).